adjust/cocos2dx_sdk/doc/android/eclipse.md

 ### <a id="sdk-gps">Add Google Play Services

-Since the 1st of August of 2014, apps in the Google Play Store must use the [Google Advertising ID][google-ad-id] to uniquely identify devices.
-To allow the adjust SDK to use the Google Advertising ID, you must integrate the [Google Play Services][google-play-services].
+Since August 1, 2014, apps in the Google Play Store must use the [Google Advertising ID][google-ad-id] to uniquely identify devices.
+To allow the Adjust SDK to use the Google Advertising ID, you must integrate [Google Play Services][google-play-services].
 If you haven't done this yet, follow these steps:

-1. Copy the library project at
+1. Copy and paste the library project from

     ```
     <android-sdk>/extras/google/google-play-services/libproject/google-play-services_lib/